EnigmaCurry/blog.rymcg.tech/content/blog/gitea.md

 # Sealed Secrets

-This deployment will require us to store some secret information, the username and password to the postgresql database, and some internal gitea keys.
-We will use [bitnami/sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) in order to keep these values encrypted at-rest.
-It means that we can safely store our entire configuration, including keys and passwords, in git, without exposing these secrets.
+This deployment will require us to store some secret information: the username and password to the postgresql database, and some internal gitea keys.
+We will use [bitnami/sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) in order to keep these values encrypted while at rest, and can only be decrytped by our running cluster.
+This means that we can safely store our entire configuration, including keys and passwords, in git, without exposing these secrets.

 Install the [latest release of sealed-secrets](https://github.com/bitnami-labs/sealed-secrets/releases).
 You